 AC Rating

 Laminate flooring’s abrasion coefficient (or AC rating) measures its relative durability.
 Laminate with an AC rating of 1 is the least durable, and 5 is the most durable.
-Typically, 5 AC laminate is only used in high-traffic commercial areas, but you may want a 3 or 4 AC laminate in common areas of your home, such as entryways, corridors, and living rooms.
-Laminate with an AC rating of 1 or 2 is only appropriate for low-traffic areas such as bedrooms.
-The higher the rating, the more the laminate will cost.
+Typically, 5 AC laminate is only used in high-traffic commercial areas.
+Still, you may want a 3 or 4 AC laminate in heavy-traffic areas of your home, such as entryways or corridors.
+Laminate with an AC rating of 1 or 2 is only appropriate for low- to moderately low-traffic areas such as bedrooms or dining rooms.
+The higher the rating, the more the laminate costs.

 Plank Finish